Param-Harrison/kidzode/public/courses/intermediate/bank-account/lesson01.md

+## Welcome to Bank Account! 🏦
+Money management is a major part of adult life.
+Let's learn how to build a digital vault to keep track of every penny!

 # The Vault 💰

 In computer science, we often need to keep track of a "Global State"—the current value of something important, like your bank balance.